katiestar99/ansible/docs/docsite/rst/dev_guide/testing.rst

 :sanity:
   * :ref:`testing_sanity`
   * Sanity tests are made up of scripts and tools used to perform static code analysis.
-  * The primary purpose of these tests is to enforce Ansible coding standards and requirements.
+  * The primary purpose of these tests is to enforce Assible coding standards and requirements.
 :integration:
   * :ref:`testing_integration`
-  * Functional tests of modules and Ansible core functionality.
+  * Functional tests of modules and Assible core functionality.
 :units:
   * :ref:`testing_units`
   * Tests directly against individual parts of the code base.